Distributor: 20th Century Fox

 Starring: Matt Damon, Christian Bale, Caitriona Balfe, Jon Bernthal, Tracy Letts, Josh Lucas, Noah Jupe, Remo Girone, Ray McKinnon

 Coming off 2017’s excellent X-Men film Logan, director James Mangold is back in the director’s seat with one of the most anticipated fall releases of 2019.
-Taking us back to the mid-1960’s, the director tells a story of two passionate race car drivers with a passion for driving who are given a chance to put Ford Motor Vehicles on the map as one of the greatest car manufacturers in the world.
+Taking us back to the mid-1960’s, the director tells a story of two passionate race car drivers with a passion for driving who are given a chance to put Ford Motor Vehicles on the map as one of the greatest car manufacturers in the world, be sure to read more additional hints.
 Cutting through red tape, these two men strive to build a race car capable of winning against Ferrari at the 1966 Le Mans in France.
+To improve the driving experience, any car owner can opt for one of those magnetic car shades.

 Violence/Scary Images: Several car crashes, a character is briefly depicted on fire